SimonFJ20/website/articles/philosophy/power_process_and_alienation.md

 > **34\.** Consider the hypothetical case of a man who can have anything he wants just by wishing for it. ...

 Already we should be cautious.
 Instead of applying the framework of analysis on everday people, he chooses to apply it on "a man who can have anything he wants just by wishing for it."
-If we are to extract any meaningful value from this analysis, he has to prove that analysis also applies likewise to a normal person.
+If we are to extract any meaningful value from this analysis, he has to prove that the analysis also applies likewise to a normal person.
 And by 'normal person' I mean a member of the working class (proletariat), as the majority of people in industrialized nations are.

 > **34\.** ...
 Such a man has power, but he will develop serious psychological problems.
 At first he will have a lot of fun, but by and by he will become acutely bored and demoralized.
 Eventually he may become clinically depressed.
 History shows that leisured aristocracies tend to become decadent.
 This is not true of fighting aristocracies that have to struggle to maintain their power.
 But leisured, secure aristocracies that have no need to exert themselves usually become bored, hedonistic and demoralized, even though they have power.
 This shows that power is not enough.
 One must have goals toward which to exercise one’s power.